Time-Critical Adversarial Influence Blocking Maximization: Experiment

 \textit{2) Varying $|S|$.} In Fig.~\ref{vary S}, we vary the number of negative seeds to $|S|=50$ and $|S|=200$.
 It is clear that Degree and Reverse work poorly under those settings.
 SSR-PEA and PCMCC work significantly weaker than BIS at $|S|=50$.
 Forward is only better at $|S|=200$, but still lower than BIS.

-\textit{3) Varying $\tau$.} In Fig.~\ref{vary tau}, we evaluate the impact of time constraints $\tau$ (set to 2 and 4).
+\textit{3) Varying $\tau$.} In Fig.~\ref{vary tau}, we evaluate the impact of time constraint $\tau$ (set to 2 and 4).
 Degree and Reverse methods exhibit significant performance degradation.
 In contrast, BIS takes the lead over both SSR-PEA and PCMCC, with its advantage increasing further under $\tau=2$.
-The Forward method performs second only to BIS under this parameter.
+The Forward method performs second best, after BIS, under this parameter.